Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 ### Next steps
 - I didn't implement flooding.
 It could improve the model.
 - The next move would be to implement CNN to solve this problem.
 When writing by hand it doesn't give satisfying results (clearly above 50% accuracy but clearly below 70%).
+- We could also translate matrices into vectors.
+This would be faster in C++ and also in Cuda since we currently need to flatten and expand matrices to use GPU acceleration.

 ---